Democrats have tried time and time again to pass something that is akin to what many call gun control.

 All this boils down to one indisputable fact: there are a lot of firearms in the United States.
 As in nearly 400 million guns total.

 Liberals across the country as well as Democratic lawmakers only see the negatives with the increase in firearm ownership.
 They see more guns used in violent acts, but the fact is that even as gun sales have hit record numbers – showing no signs of slowing down – that crime hasn’t kept pace.
 Moreover, in the past twenty years as crime has gone down, the number of guns in private hands has gone up.

-Likewise, some Democrat lawmakers may not support a gun control measure if they are up for re-election in the 2022 midterms, at least not in states where guns could be seen as a hot button issue.
+Likewise, some Democrat lawmakers may not support a gun control measure if they are up for re-election, at least not in states where guns could be seen as a hot button issue.

 Another problem for any gun control measure is that it is simply unclear how many guns are out there.
 A mandatory buy-back, such as the ones that Australia instituted, has been suggested, but it likely wouldn’t successfully disarm the nation.

 Australian authorities had to deal with less than five million guns.
 In the first year of the program, Australia purchased about 650,000 firearms in the buy-back or about twenty percent of the county’s privately owned guns.
 The United States has close to 400 million guns, potentially more.
 Thousands of now “illegal” guns have been handed in “Down Under” in subsequent amnesty programs in the years since the initial buy-back – a fact that is rarely highlighted as it shows how far from a success the initial buy-back program actually had been.